Achieving eXcellence in Liberal Education

 1. FOREIGN LANGUAGES: see AXLE description, below.

-All students have to demonstrate proficiency in a foreign language at a basic level.
+All students must demonstrate proficiency in a foreign language at a basic level.
 Basic level = 1 year of study at the university level.
-One year at university level = completion of or proficiency in second semester of foreign language instruction by some means: AP credit; SAT II; VU departmental test; or appropriate Vanderbilt course.
+One year at university level = completion of or proficiency in second semester of foreign language instruction by some means: AP credit; IB credit; SAT II; or appropriate Vanderbilt course.

 Below are the test scores by which students may demonstrate the Foreign Language proficiency required in AXLE:

-AP scores of 4 or 5 in French Language or French Literature; German; Vergil, Latin Lyric Poetry, or Latin Literature; or Spanish.
+AP scores of 4 or 5 in Chinese Language and Culture; French Language or French Literature; German Language; Italian Language and Culture; Japanese Language and Culture; Vergil, Latin Lyric Poetry, or Latin Literature; Spanish Language or Spanish Literature.

 Description of AXLE Distribution Category: INT = International Cultures